We offer free shipping for orders over $1000Learn More

 In 1967, having gained a wealth of expertise and knowledge from working for architect-design luminaries, Platner decided to open his own firm, Platner Associates.
 Not limiting itself to architecture, it also experimented in furniture design, lighting, textiles, and interiors.
 From the late 1960s onwards, he exhibited widely and worked on a variety of interior design and architecture projects, including the interior design of the Ford Foundation headquarters (1967) in New York, the Georg Jensen Design Center (1968) also in New York, the interior to the American Restaurant in Kansas (1974), the interiors for Water Tower Place (1976) in Chicago, and the Windows on the World Restaurant (1976) atop the World Trade Center in New York.

 In the 1960s, as the modernist movement became more expressive, Platner focused on a quieter aesthetic, wishing to create more graceful structures.
 In 1966 Platner, in collaboration with Knoll , unveiled the Platner Collection—a series of sleek modern chairs, ottomans and tables that rest on an intricately sculpted base of cylindrical steel rods replicating a moiré pattern.
 Requiring over 1,000 welds for one piece alone, the complex design is a close marriage of architecture and industrial design.
 Though Platner designed other pieces, the Platner Collection was his most renowned collection that ultimately made a name for himself in furniture design.

-Warren Platner Lounge Chair are manufactured with our 13 years of experience to ensure our quality and your peace of mind.
+Warren Platner Lounge Chair - Chrome Base are manufactured with our 13 years of experience to ensure our quality and your peace of mind.